-Funding for this research was made possible (in part) by Comprehensive Cancer Control cooperative agreement award number U58/CCU000817-04 from the Centers for Disease Control and Prevention.
-This cooperative agreement funds both the Breast and Cervical Cancer Program and the Georgia Comprehensive Cancer Registry.
-The findings and conclusions in this report are those of author(s) and do not necessarily represent the official position of the Centers for Disease Control and Prevention.
+Funding for this research was made possible (in part) by cooperative agreement award number 1/U58/DP00817-04 from the Centers for Disease Control and Prevention and through contract HHSN261201000025C with the National Cancer Institute.
+The findings and conclusions in this report are those of author(s) and do not necessarily represent the official position of the Centers for Disease Control and Prevention or the National Cancer Institute.